w3c/wot/liaisons/opcf/collaboration-options.md

 W3C members setup an OPC UA Binding document as W3C Note.
 OPC UA experts can be involved for getting feedback.

 Pro
-* alligned with existing approaches such as with Modbus Binding
+* aligned with existing approaches such as Modbus Binding

 Cons
 * no testing / conformance testing provided